IIIF/api/source/api/annex/registry/process/index.md

 ## Abstract
 {:.no_toc}
-This document describes the set of related services that have been identified as useful to reference from the IIIF APIs.
-The services may be defined by the IIIF community, or outside of it.
+This document describes the process by which additions to the [IIIF registries][registry-home] occur.

 Please send feedback to [iiif-discuss@googlegroups.com][iiif-discuss]